will-i-am-iv/will-i-am-iv/README.md

 ## Hi there 👋

-I'm a CDSS student at Berkeley focused on building backend + systems-style projects in Python.
+I'm a CDSS student @ Berkeley focused on building backend + systems-style projects in Python.

 ---